Block Helix

 Policy templates

-Nobody hand-builds merkle trees.
-Operators choose a curated template; we version the leaf sets and publish vetted updates they can adopt through the timelock.
+Compose your own bounds, or start from a maintained template.
+We version the leaf sets and publish vetted updates operators adopt through the timelock.

 Bluechip